 Theme for the Week - Chinese New Year!

 Chinese New Year!
-On January 28th, the Chinese new year begins as the year of the Rooster.
+On February 5th, the Chinese new year begins as the year of the Pig.
 The Chinese decorate their homes with gold for power and red for happiness.
-This week, we'll learn some more about tigers and a few new foods as well as make a great Chun Lian craft.
+This week, we'll learn some more about this holiday and a few new foods as well as make a great Chun Lian craft.
 Enjoy!
-Here is a whole bunch of fun new year activities from Activity Village.
+Here is a whole bunch of fun with this Family Friendly Guide to Chinese New Year.
 The Chinese believe you should clean your house before the new year but not for a few days after the new year so you don't sweep away the good luck.
 Also, you are supposed to wear red underwear for good luck.
 Does Elmo on a diaper count?
 Click this link if you would like to find out what animal sign you were born under; remember, if your birthday is in January or early February, you might be the prior year's sign.
 Have a great week!

-Letter of the Week: R - for rooster.
-Point out things that start with "R" - red, ring, rain, rest.
-Show your toddler a picture of both a capital R and a lower case r.
-Draw an R on paper, or use your child's finger to draw it in the sandbox or dirt.
+Letter of the Week: P - for pig.
+Point out things that start with "P" - pen, pencil, pacifier.
+Show your toddler a picture of both a capital P and a lower case p.
+Draw an P on paper, or use your child's finger to draw it in the sandbox or dirt.
 Use bath tub or refrigerator letters to show him/her this letter as well.

-Number of the Week: 4 - When you show your child anything say "4 roosters" (or whatever you are counting).
-Count to 4.
-Write the number 4 on paper or show your toddler a flash card.
-Show your child 4 things at a time and count them - "one, two, three..." - so your child gets used to the pattern.
+Number of the Week: 5 - When you show your child anything say "5 pigs" (or whatever you are counting).
+Count to 5.
+Write the number 5 on paper or show your toddler a flash card.
+Show your child 5 things at a time and count them - "one, two, three..." - so your child gets used to the pattern.